Our program has resources for students in Chemistry 103, Chemistry 104, and Chemistry 108, and some support for organic chemistry.

 Who we work with

-We welcome as many students as we can, but do not have the resources to support all students seeking support in chemistry.
-Our program is partially funded to work with students who are enrolled in programs such as the Center for Academic Excellence (CAE), Center for Education Opportunities (CeO), PEOPLE, and Posse programs.
-We also try to welcome first generation students who are low income, underrepresented students of color, Chancellor Scholars, Powers Knapp Scholars, MJL Scholars, students returning after a long absence from college, students at-risk of failing the course, students re-taking the course after earning a D or F, students on academic probation, new transfer students, veterans just returning after full-time military service, and McBurney Center students.
+in chemistry.
+All students are welcome to apply.
+Our program works with students in the Center for Academic Excellence (CAE), Center for Education Opportunities (CeO), PEOPLE, and Posse programs.
+We also encourage first generation or low income students, Mercile J. Lee Scholars, non-traditional students, students-at-risk of failing the course or re-taking the course after earning a D or F, students on academic probation, new transfer students, veterans just returning after full-time military service, McBurney Center students, and students with extenuating circumstances to apply.
 These are general guidelines and we consider each student seeking assistance on a case-by-case basis taking into account available space in our program.
 Though it is helpful to apply early, our program does not function on a first-come first-serve basis.
 Program eligibility in introductory chemistry is usually determined after meeting with a staff member.

 How to Apply